-Open your photo in the editor.
-Click the Overlays tab (the icon showing a heart, comic bubble, and starburst in the far left column).
+Open your photo in the Editor.
+Click the Overlays tab (butterfly icon).

-In the Overlay palette, adjust the “Fade” slider to 30 – 60%, then close the palette.
+In the Overlay palette, adjust the Fade slider until it’s semi-transparent, then close the palette.

-Click and drag the image to where you want it on the photo.
-You can adjust the size once the image is placed, by clicking a corner circle and dragging it inward or outward.
+Click and drag the watermark to where you want it on the photo.
+(Tip: make sure you place your watermark in the same spot on all of your photos for consistency).
+You can adjust the size once the image is placed by clicking a corner handle and dragging it inward or outward.

 If you need a quick-and-dirty way to get a company name or URL over your photo and you won’t need to do it again soon, this is a good method.

-Open your photo in the editor.
-Click the Text tab (the “P” icon in the far left column) and click inside the box to start typing your text.
+Open your photo in the Editor.
+Click the Text tab and click inside the box to start typing your text.
 Choose your color by using the color picker in the Text palette.
-Or you can type in a color’s the hex value (the six digits/letters in the upper right corner).
+Or you can type in a color’s hex value (the six digits/letters in the upper-right corner).
 White is “FFFFFF.”

-Adjust the “Fade” slider to 30 – 60%, then close the palette.
-Click and drag the image to where you want it on the photo.
-Adjust the size once the image is placed by clicking a corner circle and dragging it inward or outward.
+Adjust the Fade slider to make your logo semi-transparent, then close the palette.
+Click and drag the text watermark to where you want it on the photo.
+Adjust the size once the watermark is placed by clicking a corner handle and dragging it inward or outward.